 As discussed above, the revision to provide notice to third parties would be a step in the right direction.
 However, CDP rights were provided in order to provide taxpayers with due process and the opportunity for meaningful hearing before the IRS levies their property or immediately after the IRS files a NTFL against the taxpayers’ property yet third parties in danger of the same are not afforded these same rights as the original taxpayer.
 In the National Taxpayer Service’s (NTS) 2012 Annual Report to Congress Volume One, NTS advocated that Congress amend IRC § 6320 and 6330 to extend CDP rights to affected third parties, known as nominees, alter egos, and transferees, who hold legal title to property subject to IRS collection actions.
 NTS was concerned that without the benefits of the protections under IRC § 6320 and 6330, the collection process for nominees, alter egos and transferees may deny individuals and entities who are innocent third parties the right to state their side of the story and propose collection alternatives before collection action is taken.

 NTS argued that the affected party, the alleged nominees, transferees, or alter egos, should be provided CDP rights so that they are at least provided with the same amount of due process protection as the taxpayer who is actually responsible for the tax.
 Providing notice under the first proposal is helpful, but it only provides a small amount of time for which the third party attempts to work with the IRS to come to a resolution.
 However, this small window of time may not sufficient.
 For example, the third party may need to obtain the information obtained during the third party investigation via a Freedom of Information Act request.
 These requests can take many months and the information may not even may accessible by the third party if they truly are an innocent party.
 Therefore, the 30 day notice window will likely pass before the third party even has access to the information that the IRS has relied on in determining that one of the above discussed theories is applicable.
 Therefore, it is imperative, that third parties are afforded the same rights as the taxpayers.
+However, the CDP rights would be afforded only to the third parties deemed to be nominees, transferees, or alter egos.
+Therefore, this proposal would not be an expansion of CDP rights already afforded to those defined to be the taxpayer as originally defined by IRC § 6321 or IRC § 6331.

 Therefore, we propose the following revisions to the statutory framework of IRC § 6320 and 6330.